-Described by The Strad as “playing with beguiling warmth and affection” and by American Record Guide as “simply spectacular”, Clare Howick is at the forefront of a generation of inspiring violinists.
+Described by The Strad as “playing with beguiling warmth and affection” and by American Record Guide as “simply spectacular”, internationally acclaimed violinist Clare Howick is at the forefront of a generation of inspiring violinists.

-Both British Music for Violin and Piano and British Violin Concertos were in the Top 30 of the UK Specialist Classical Chart.
+Both British Violin Concertos and British Music for Violin and Piano were in the Top 15 and Top 30 of the UK Specialist Classical Chart.

-Clare has performed most of the violin concerto repertoire (encompassing 52 concerti and works) with several orchestras including the Philharmonia Orchestra, and has performed at major festivals in the UK, such as the Covent Garden, Buxton and Cheltenham International Festival.
-She has broadcast on BBC Radio 3 and Classic FM, as well as worldwide, including in the US, Canada, New Zealand and Sweden, and has collaborated with many artists, including Lynn Harrell, Grant Llewellyn, Marin Alsop, Kazushi Ono, Jaap van Zweden, Radoslav Szulc, Alexander Shelley, Sam Haywood, Leon Bosch, Philip Dukes, Sophia Rahman and John Paul Ekins.
+Clare has performed most of the violin concerto repertoire (encompassing 52 concerti and works) with several orchestras including the Philharmonia Orchestra and BBC Scottish Symphony Orchestra, and has performed at major festivals in the UK, such as the Covent Garden, Buxton and Cheltenham International Festival.
+She has broadcast on BBC Radio 3, Classic FM, Radio France, ABC Classic FM Australia, as well as in Sweden, New Zealand, Canada and the United States, and has collaborated with many artists, including Lynn Harrell, Grant Llewellyn, Marin Alsop, Kazushi Ono, Jaap van Zweden, Radoslav Szulc, Alexander Shelley, Sam Haywood, Leon Bosch, Philip Dukes, Sophia Rahman and John Paul Ekins.

 As a champion of new music, Clare has premiered many new works, both on disc and in performance.
 She gave the world premiere performance at St John’s Smith Square of Violin Concerto No.2 ('Serenade') for violin and orchestra by Paul Patterson, which was specially written for her, and which she has recently recorded.

-Clare combines solo and chamber performances, at venues such as the Royal Festival Hall and Wigmore Hall, with appearances as a Guest Leader of many orchestras, including the City of Birmingham Symphony Orchestra, Bournemouth Symphony Orchestra, the Philharmonia Orchestra, BBC Concert Orchestra, BBC National Orchestra of Wales, Ulster Orchestra, Northern Sinfonia, and the Orchestra of English National Opera.
+Clare combines solo and chamber performances, at venues such as the Royal Festival Hall and Wigmore Hall, and has appeared as a Guest Leader of many orchestras, including the City of Birmingham Symphony Orchestra, Bournemouth Symphony Orchestra, the Philharmonia Orchestra, BBC Concert Orchestra, BBC National Orchestra of Wales, Ulster Orchestra, Northern Sinfonia, and the Orchestra of English National Opera.

 Clare was a student of Maurice Hasson at the Royal Academy of Music and also studied with Anne-Sophie Mutter, Zahkar Bron (teacher of Maxim Vengerov), Ida Haendel and Dorothy DeLay (teacher of Itzhak Perlman).
 Clare won First Prize at the Jellinek Competition as well as many other prizes and has received awards from The Worshipful Company of Musicians, The Tillett Trust and the Countess of Munster Trust, which also sponsored many concerto and recital performances.